difference between ports and harbours

 In conclusion, the difference between ports and harbours may seem subtle, but it’s important to understand the distinction.
 Whether you’re involved in shipping, logistics or tourism, knowing the proper terminology will help you communicate more clearly and effectively.
 By being aware of the differences between ports and harbours, you’ll be able to choose the best facility for your business or recreational needs.

-See also difference between c and python
+See also difference between latitude and longitude

 Table difference between ports and harbours